nclack/seq/README.md

 You also need a C++ compiler and, optionally, Matlab.

-Building may require an internet connection.
-The build process may attempt to download [Eigen](http://eigen.tuxfamily.org/), which is the linear algebra library used under the hood.

 After installing CMake, and making sure it's on your path.
 The first steps look the same for most operating systems.
 Open a terminal, change directory to where you cloned this repository, and then type:

 ### Configure